guilherme-andrade/recruitr/README.md

 ## Given more time, what would I have done better?

-> *These are things that are simple for the most part, and I made the choise to leave them out of the specs.*

 1. Add validations to models.
 2. Add flash messages for user feedback.
 3. Stub the GoogleApiServices so you could run it in your environment without my credentials - this I just forgot to be honest, would've been cool to do.